Servicios de traducción

-GNRC administers home repair programs benefiting low-income families, elderly persons, and persons with disabilities with funds from the Tennessee Housing Development Agency (THDA).
-For information about these programs, click here.
-In addition, GNRC supports housing initiatives in the region through partnerships with THDA and other public and nonprofit organizations.
+GNRC provides resources and information on programs benefiting low-income families, elderly persons, and persons with disabilities with funds from the Tennessee Housing Development Agency (THDA).

 THDA HOUSING RESOURCES

-As Tennessee's housing finance agency, THDA provides fixed rate mortgage loans for first-time homebuyers, promotes the production of new affordable housing units for households of very low to moderate-income, promotes the preservation and rehabilitation of existing housing units for such persons, and brings greater stability to the residential construction industry and related industries so as to assure a steady flow of housing production.
+As the state’s housing finance agency, the Tennessee Housing Development Agency is a self-sufficient, independently funded, publicly accountable entity of the State of Tennessee.
+THDA’s mission is to meaningfully expand safe, sound, affordable housing opportunities for low and moderate-income Tennesseans as the state’s leading resource.
 Established by the General Assembly in 1973, THDA has evolved and grown to serve Tennesseans in many ways: providing grants to preserve and create homes, offering rental assistance on several different levels, assisting in the creation and maintenance of rental housing, providing educational opportunities, and helping other State agencies with housing missions to solve problems and save taxpayers’ money.
+For more information, click here to visit the THDA website.

 - Emergency Repair Program